 I've decided to post this note here on my website because I know there is quite a bit of confusion as to the protocol necessary when using images.
 Search engines are an extremely important and invaluable tool.
 However they usually tend to jumble a bunch of pictures together without proper visible and immediate credit to the owner leaving you to assume, if you didn't know any better, that they were there for anyone to use.
 So here are some tips to follow when you find an image you'd like to use (this falls true for art images, photographs, magazine clippings etc.) 1) Obtain permission - this is extremely important.
 As an artist, yes I do put my work out to the public but it does not mean I relinquish my rights to that image.
 Most artists have no problem with others using a watermarked version of their image as long as you follow ALL rules required.
 2) Give credit to the artist/creator - in the event that you've contacted the artist for permission and are able to use the image in the capacity as discussed with the artist, it is usually also asked that you make visible a credit to the artist alongside the image.
 Each artist has their own requirements so be sure to ask about this when you're acquiring permission.
 Usually it's just a matter of including the artists name and a link to their website or shop.
 It's the polite thing to do when you're granted permission to use an image for free.
 3) Do not alter the image - in any way unless you, again, have permission from the artist to do so.
 This includes cropping, removing watermarks, colour adjustments etc.

 A few other important tid-bits: Watermark - this is usually an image/name that is included with the image for display purposes to help protect the work form being stolen.
 If you notice on all of my images it will have my name and the year smeared all over it - I'm pretty diligent about protecting my work! :) Copyright - these are the rights that belong solely to the creator of the art piece.
 This is what allows me to deem what is appropriate and inappropriate uses of my work, who has access to use the image, and in what capacity - for those of you who are parents, I am the legal guardian of my artwork, if you will.
 Copyright is automatically given to the artist as it is their idea and their work.
 You can also have your work legally covered under copyright for a fee and the additional security but the image and rights belong to the artist, regardless.
 Stealing - When you use an image without prior consent from the artist it is considered stealing and it is a punishable criminal offence.
 I know this sounds scary but if you stick to the rules you won't have any problems.
-Selling images - The only persons who are allowed to sell reproductions of the images or merchandise including these images on them are the artist/creator/copyright holder and any other person/company that has acquired a license to use these images in a specified contract with the artist/creator/copyright holder.
-I can't even begin to tell you how many times I've come across people selling images that weren't their own without permission from the artist which is stealing directly from the artists pocket.
-It's hard enough as it is to be an artist without having to worry about thievery.
+Selling images - The only persons who are allowed to sell reproductions of the images or merchandise including these images on them are the artist/creator/copyright holder and any other person/company that has acquired a license to use these images in a specified contract with the artist/creator/copyright holder OR if the images are in the public domain then they are free to use without legal contract.
+I can't even begin to tell you how many times I've come across people selling images that weren't their own without permission from the artist which is stealing directly from the artists.
+Stolen images take a lot of resources for artists to be able to deal with appropriately.

 If you have any questions please feel free to contact me! :)